0

 sole r92 recumbent bike review

-Sole Fitness is a well-known home fitness brand, popular for providing high-quality machines that are easy to use.
-The Sole R92 Recumbent Bike fits that mold in the best way.
+Sole Fitness is a well-known home fitness brand, popular for providing high-quality machines that are solidly-built and easy to use.

-Sole Fitness 101
+Image courtesy of Sole Fitness

-Sole is one of the most popular home fitness brands though.
 Their treadmills, bikes, and ellipticals are often found on “best of” lists each year and they’ve won numerous awards for “best in class”.

 Designing treadmills to withstand the light commercial loads of hotel use was helpful when it came to the home fitness game.
-They carried over their same dedication to quality and durability that made their hotel models so popular to their residential units.

 The result?